Cat Food Calculator

 Weight Management

-Obesity affects an estimated 60% of domestic cats in developed countries and leads to diabetes, joint problems, and shorter lifespan.
-If your cat needs to lose weight, reduce daily intake by 15-20% rather than drastic cuts — rapid weight loss in cats can trigger hepatic lipidosis, a dangerous liver condition.
+In the Association for Pet Obesity Prevention's 2022 US survey, 61% of cats were classified as overweight or obese on veterinary body condition assessment, and the condition leads to diabetes, joint problems, and shorter lifespan.
+If your cat needs to lose weight, reduce daily intake by 15-20% rather than drastic cuts; rapid weight loss in cats can trigger hepatic lipidosis, a dangerous liver condition.
 The calculator helps you find the right portion size for your cat's ideal weight, not their current weight, making it a practical tool for gradual, safe weight management over months.

 Feeding Schedule